rA3ka/dstack-examples/anon-hidden-service/README.md

-# TEE Anon Hidden Service
+# TEE Anyone hidden Service

 Can you serve an app from an anonymous Dstack node that doesn't reveal its IP address?